-- Encourage your school to share a quick note about Selective Service in a newsletter. - Print and hang one of our downloadable posters in your classroom. - Share our Teacher's Toolkit with other schools in your area. - Post about Selective Service to your school's social media page.
+- Encourage your school to share a quick note about us in the next parent newsletter. - Print and hang one of our downloadable posters in your classroom. - Share our Teacher's Toolkit with other teachers in your school. - Post about Selective Service to your school's social media page. - And lastly, use this guide to teach your students about the Selective Service.

-We appreciate the hard work and dedication of educators across the country, and thank you for shaping the future of our youth through education.
+We appreciate the hard work and dedication of educators across the country and thank you for doing your part in shaping the futures of our youth through education.